WouterVerschuren/S3Portfolio/Documentation/Researches/Ethics.md

 - [how to overcome these problems and challenges](#how-to-overcome-these-problems-and-challenges)

+for this research I am going to be using Library and lab research methods. this means that I will be searching for information and data about the topic and I will be testing this information in my group project where I work together with Finnish people.

+Over het algemeen zal ik de de library/desk en workshop strategie gebruiken.
+Dit houd in dat ik veel bronnen zal gaan lezen er gebruiken, maar ook dat ik een concept ga maken.
+De bronnen die ik hoop te gaan gebruiken zijn officiële sites van producten die ik kan gebruiken.

 ### Introducation:

 When people from different cultures/countries work together on software development projects, there are ethical issues and challenges to consider before starting the project.
 In this research paper we will look at these issues and challenges, this includes topics like intellectual property, privacy, fairness, and cultural respect. the goal of this research paper is to find the best ways to work with challenges when creating a software project with different cultures.